ressio/lazy-load-xt/README.md

 * `lazyload`, element is successfully loaded
 * `lazyerror`, browser cannot load the element

-Unlike global handlers `$.lazyLoadXT`, using this events it's possible to assign individual handlers for media elements.
+Unlike global handlers `$.lazyLoadXT`, using these events it's possible to assign individual handlers for media elements.